JasperFx/marten/docs/events/projections/async-daemon.md

 * `current.mark` -- the current, detected "high water mark" where Marten says is the ceiling on where events can be safely processed
 * `skipped` -- this tag will only be present as a "true" value if Marten is forcing the high water detection to skip stale gaps in the event sequence
 * `last.mark` -- if skipping event sequences, this will be the last good mark before the high water detection calculated the skip

+There is also a counter metric called `marten.daemon.skipping` or `marten.[database name].daemon.skipping` that just emits and update every time that Marten has to "skip" stale events.